Let’s take a moment to think about the live gigs you missed the most during lockdown.

-This time last year, the ONR folks got the keys to a labyrinth of railway arches in the backstreets of Southwark, and launched an experience that saw you whisked back in time from the ’50s to the ’20s in the space of 90 minutes.
-Now that restrictions have eased up, they’re putting the power back in your hands, and for their new show, Snake Oil, you’ll be left entirely to your own devices for the entire evening.
+In autumn 2020 the ONR folks got the keys to a labyrinth of railway arches in the backstreets of Southwark, and launched an experience that saw you whisked back in time from the ’50s to the ’20s in the space of 90 minutes.
+Now that restrictions have eased up, they’re putting the power back in your hands, and you’ll be left entirely to your own devices for the entire evening.

 Free to curate your own miniature music festival, you’ll be able to flit between julep-sipping with a jazz singer in a hazy, late-night speakeasy, and dancing to a ragtime band aboard a train bound for New Orleans.
 Altogether, there are six beautifully themed rooms to explore, with 25 musicians taking to the stages during the course of the night, giving you over four hours of non-stop live music to enjoy.